Sydney-Informatics-Hub/hello-nextflow-2025/docs/part2/02_fastqc.md

 gut,data/ggal/gut_1.fq,data/ggal/gut_2.fq
 ```

-At this stage, we are developing and testing the pipeline.
-As such, we're only working with one sample.
+Think of this file like a table; each line is a row and within each row are multiple 'columns' delimited by comma symbols (`,`).
+This samplesheet two rows.
+The first is a header row; the values here will be used as names for each of the columns.
+The second row is a single sample.
+At this stage, we are developing and testing the pipeline, so, we're only working with one sample.
 The samplesheet has three columns:

-- `sample`: indicates the sample name/prefix
+- `sample`: indicates the sample name/prefix (in this case: `gut`)
-- `fastq_1`, `fastq_2`: contains the relative paths to the reads
+- `fastq_1`, `fastq_2`: contains the relative paths to the paired read FASTQ files (in this case: `data/ggal/gut_1.fq` and `data/ggal/gut_2.fq`)

 The goal in this step is to read the contents of the samplesheet, and transform
 it so it fits the input definition of `FASTQC` we just defined: